 Entrepreneurs must have good leadership skills to be able to make good business owners.
 Most likely, you’ll hire and train employees, and with that, you’ll need to know how to lead your team to success through strategic leadership.

 Have enough capital

-There is a cost to franchising and as the owner you need to have money and a budget to cover expenses like real estate costs, franchise fees, and opening inventory for at least the first six months of your franchise business—and ideally longer.
+There is a cost to franchising, and as the owner, you need to have money and a budget to cover expenses like real estate costs, franchise fees, and opening inventory for at least the first six months of your franchise business—and ideally longer.

 Provide an exceptional experience

 Business franchises need to maintain a stellar reputation.
-Entrepreneurs who want to open a franchise company need to invest in high-quality experiences for your new customers.
+Entrepreneurs who want to open a franchise company need to invest in high-quality experiences for their new customers.
 Ask for referrals and follow up with existing customers to ensure they are satisfied with your services.

 6. Get to Know the Costs of Running a Franchise

 The costs of running a franchise can vary greatly depending on the type of business.